Justin Sears

-Justin Sears (born January 3, 1994) is an American/British basketball player for s.Oliver Würzburg of the Basketball Bundesliga.
+Justin Sears (born January 3, 1994) is a retired American/British basketball player for s.Oliver Würzburg of the Basketball Bundesliga.
 He played college basketball for the Yale Bulldogs.
 He was named Ivy League Player of the Year twice, in 2015 and 2016.

 Early life

 Justin was born to Ryan and Lorna Sears and brought up in Plainfield, New Jersey.
 He and his younger brother, Jordan, began playing tennis at age four, and his experience with the sport helped his footwork.
 Jordan started playing basketball in sixth grade, and Justin began playing for fun with the Catholic Youth Organization (CYO) at around the same time.
 Justin competed at a higher level in eighth grade, after his father's friend encouraged him to play in a league in Plainfield.
 The Sears brothers later competed for both the basketball and tennis teams at Plainfield High School.
 Their 7 ft wingspans helped them excel as a doubles tennis team.
 Even though he played sports for Plainfield, Justin officially attended the Academy for Information Technology in Scotch Plains, New Jersey, who did not have any sports teams.
 The academy was a branch of Union County Vocational Technical Schools.